 CHAPTER 3: RESEARCH DESIGN AND METHODOLOGY

-This chapter defines the methodology used in this research project of a non-experimental research design using comparative statistical analysis between participants that require mandatory mentoring and participants that do not require mandatory mentoring.
+This chapter defines the methodology used in this research project of a non-experimental research design using comparative statistical analysis between participants that require formal mentoring and participants that do not require formal mentoring.
 In addition, the chapter includes a thesis statement, hypotheses, operational definitions, assumptions about methodology limitations of the study, ethical standards, procedures for gathering data, and procedures for analyzing data.

 Thesis Statement

-Based on statistical analysis, this study will compare individual real estate professionals with mandatory mentoring with those who do not and the impact on ethical awareness in the real estate industry.
+Based on statistical analysis, this study will compare individual real estate professionals with formal mentoring with those who do not and the impact on ethical awareness in the real estate industry.

 Research Hypotheses